Redding Cooperative Preschool

 Since 1956, the Redding Cooperative Preschool has provided quality educational opportunities.

-Celebrating 60+ years of parent participation and fun, the Redding Co-Op Preschool is a non-profit, non-sectarian, parent participation preschool featuring a variety of interactive experiences encompassing literature, science, physical education, arts, crafts, and music.
+Celebrating 65+ years of parent participation and fun, the Redding Co-Op Preschool is a non-profit, non-sectarian, parent participation preschool featuring a variety of interactive experiences encompassing literature, science, physical education, arts, crafts, and music.
 The Redding Cooperative Preschool is licensed by the State of California.
 License # 455401222

 The preschool is managed by the parents and operated by a teacher-director, who is a certified early childhood educator.
 Under the guidance of the teacher-director, parents take turns helping at the preschool by working an assigned day each week (every Wednesday, for example).
 Five “parent-teachers” are scheduled to work each day.
 The parent-to-child ratio is always at least one adult to four children (plus the director).
 In addition, parents are required to attend a monthly meeting, as well as serve on one of the committees that help to manage the preschool.

 The Redding Co-Op Preschool enrolls up to a maximum of 20 children ages 2 years, 9 months to 5 years old.
-Children are required to be fully potty trained.

 Our